joshtanenbaum/workshop-frontend-framework/README.md

 #### Now, we need to actually render all this good movie data we pulled from the database!

 Pretty amazing!
 Now, finally, we are trying to add the search result display into our html.
-We need to iterate the `filteredGames`, which is a list consists of all the search results, and display the content of it(i.e. images, url to the official website, etc).
+We need to iterate the `movies` property, which is a list consisting of all the search results, and display the content of it(i.e. title, images, rating, etc).
 Since this is your first time hanging out with `Vue`, we'll give the secret out.

 ```html
     <ul>